Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 ### For any site user:

-- Home page, with striking image of a fashionable person holding a handbag on their arm which quickly helps users to understand the purpose of the site.
+- Home page, with striking image of a fashionable woman holding a handbag on their arm which quickly helps users to understand the purpose of the site.

 - Products Page, where users can view all the products or products based on filtering criteria.